 Do you know there are tiny microorganisms that live in your gut?
 You have trillions of them and they are called probiotics.
 Since they are living organisms, probiotics need food, and their food is called prebiotics.
 Are you with us so far?
 Probiotics are naturally present in fermented foods and research is suggesting there might be links between probiotics and fighting obesity, as well as protection from certain neurodegenerative diseases.

 It is estimated that 70 – 80% of your immune system is in your gut.
 Your gut bacteria and your immune system work together to recognize and protect your body against foreign invaders.
-This is why many people have noticed they don’t get the flu as often when they increase fermented food in their diets.

 It’s very difficult to fully understand the role of bacteria in our body because they operate on such a microscopic level, but it is known that your gut bacteria play a crucial role in homeostasis (regulating our internal environment) and growth, nutrient absorption, and immune function, amongst others.